DonCanjas/vs-manga/README.md

 # vs-manga
-Scripts (hopefully functions in the future) to filter (JPEG) manga using VapourSynth.
+Scripts to filter (JPEG) manga using VapourSynth.
 Best use case would be for digital raws.
 [Preview example](https://slow.pics/c/2TDHKCNM)

 ## Included Scripts: